lucendio/lecture-devops-infos/exercise.md

 * fork the [source code](https://github.com/lucendio/lecture-devops-app)
 * contribute at least one Pull-Request that adds another test (either for the frontend or the backend)
-* add what ever you feel necessary to the forked source code
+* add whatever you feel necessary to the forked source code
 * if you add sth. that might be worth sharing and could be useful for others, you are more than welcome to
 * `README` files are usual a good starting point to familiarize yourself with the code base